mrombout/Andle./README.md

 # Status

-At the moment Andle. is just an experiment an is not in a usable state.
+At the moment Andle. is just an experiment and is not in a usable state.

 # License